Go-Baby-Go/Go-Baby-Go/README.md

 ## How To Use

-Upon building the system using the Bill of Materials and User Manual, you can [download](https://github.com/misamonique/Go-Baby-Go/blob/main/gobabygo_s21_final.ino) the latest version of Go-Baby-Go for Windows, macOS and Linux.
-Also download the [ELEGOO Driver] (https://www.elegoo.com/blogs/arduino-projects/elegoo-arduino-nano-board-ch340-usb-driver?_pos=1&_sid=c00021b3f&_ss=r) before running.
-Clone this repository and run the code through Arduino software.
+Upon building the system using the Bill of Materials and User Manual, download the [ELEGOO Driver V3.0](https://www.elegoo.com/blogs/arduino-projects/elegoo-arduino-nano-board-ch340-usb-driver?_pos=1&_sid=c00021b3f&_ss=r).
+Clone this [repository](https://github.com/misamonique/Go-Baby-Go/blob/main/gobabygo_s21_final.ino) and run the code through Arduino software into the connected Go-Baby-Go system.

 ## Credits

-This software uses the following open source packages:

 - Readme page format by [amitmerchant1990](https://user-images.githubusercontent.com/82772693/166486935-7875a53a-c760-4e75-9e84-1c67b53c1776.png)